Managing Sensitive Menopausal Skin

 The menopause skin’s declining collagen and elastin is what causes the changes in our skin’s texture and appearance.
 Fine lines and wrinkles begin to appear, setting on our faces like permanent fixtures.
 Also, the skin loses its ability to spring back to form when stretched, causing it to sag over time.

-Put on broad-spectrum sunscreen with at least 30 SPF, especially when you’re going out in the sun.
-Avoid the midday sun or use protection like oversized sun glasses, a hat, or umbrella, to lessen its harsh effects on sensitive menopausal skin.
+Sun exposure is the top environmental factor negatively impacting the skin and increases your risk of skin cancer.
+Put on a broad-spectrum sunscreen with at least 30 SPF, especially when you’re going out in the sun.
+Avoid the midday sun or use protection like oversized sunglasses, a hat, or an umbrella, to lessen its harsh effects on sensitive menopausal skin.

 The skin needs hydration so drink lots of water and topically apply skin moisturizers like facial cream, serum, and body lotion.
 Opt for products that contain hyaluronic acid and glycerin to bind water to the skin, and emollients like shea butter, plant oils, mineral oils, and fatty acids to lock moisture in.
 Use fragrance-free products to avoid skin irritation.

-You can help your skin with its collagen deficit by supplementing it with skincare products that have retinol and niacinamide.
+You can help your skin with its collagen deficit by supplementing it with skincare products containing retinol and niacinamide.
 This power duo, along with hyaluronic acid, can work together to reduce wrinkles while minimizing pores.

 Reevaluate your products as they may not be well-suited to the needs of aging skin.
 A good esthetician can help guide you or check out one of the new brands specializing in skincare for women 40+.
 We like Pause Well-Aging, Womaness, and Caire Beauty to name a few.